kimocoder/realtek_rtwifi/README.md

-This is a backport rt8xxxu driver from kernel 4 to kernel 3...i hope anyone will find this useful...

-Original Readme:

   ## Realtek RTWIFI - standalone mac80211 driver w/good support
   This driver currently supports these chipsets: Realtek 8188e(us) 8192e 8192c 8723a and 8723b